Grace-Note-LLC/distributed-chess/devpost.md

 - We found it enjoyable to combine a passion for chess with cutting-edge technology.
 Playing against the chess bot was pretty awesome!
 Plus, creating a bot that performs well despite limited resources demonstrates ingenuity and could spark broader applications.

-## What it does [TODO REVISE]
+## What it does

-Junkfish is a webapp built around as a vacation themed service where you can connect low-power recycled devices on the go to play against a chess bot.
+Junkfish is a distributed system of microcontrollers harvested from recycled smart devices working together to power a chess engine.
+Anyone can connect to the front end server and play a built around as a vacation themed service where you can connect low-power recycled devices on the go to play against a chess bot.
 It uses distributed computing to calculate the best move possible for the chessbot.

 ## How we built it

-Junkfish is made up of 4 parts:
+Junkfish is made up of 5 parts:

 ### Frontend
 The front end of the chess website was developed using TypeScript and React, ensuring a robust and dynamic user experience.
 React provided the flexibility to create reusable components, such as the chessboard, individual pieces, and game controls, which streamlined development and maintenance.
 Using TypeScript added the benefit of static typing, catching errors early and improving code reliability, especially for complex features like move validation and dynamic piece rendering.
 The chessboard was implemented as an interactive grid where users could drag and drop pieces, with visual cues highlighting legal moves and selected pieces.
 State management, powered by React hooks, ensured smooth updates for real-time gameplay, including move animations, timers, and status indicators.
 The front end communicated with the backend through REST APIs or WebSockets, enabling multiplayer functionality and saving game states.
-Overall, TypeScript and React combined to deliver a responsive, visually appealing, and user-friendly interface for chess enthusiasts.

 ### Golang-based Backend
 We implemented the backend in Golang because we wanted to try out a new programming language that was high performance, good for scaling, and had very robust error handling.
 Along the way, we learned about networking, Cross Origin Resource Sharing, REST APIs, and data processing.